World Premiere (film)

 World Premiere is a 1941 American comedy film directed by Ted Tetzlaff and written by Earl Felton.
 The film stars John Barrymore, Frances Farmer, Eugene Pallette, Virginia Dale, Ricardo Cortez, Sig Ruman and Don Castle.
 The film was released on August 21, 1941, by Paramount Pictures.
 Otis Garrett was originally scheduled to direct the film but had to pull out due to undergoing major surgery.

 Plot

-Hollywood producer Duncan DeGrasse (Barrymore) is preparing for the debut of his anti-Nazi motion picture, 'The Earth is in Flames.'
+Hollywood producer Duncan DeGrasse is preparing for the debut of his anti-Nazi motion picture, 'The Earth is in Flames.'
 To generate hype, his press agents create elaborate events for the premiere.
 One of these stunts involves hiring phony spies to make the audience think they're in real danger.
 However, among the fake spies are German and Italian operatives.